spatialstatisticsupna/unsupervised-semantic-analysis/README.md

 We provide python notebooks with the experiments of the paper in the directory `experiments`.

 An example of sequence with 3 satellite images and the embedding models trained for the paper can be dowolad [here](https://emi-sstcdapp.unavarra.es/unsupervised-semantic-analysis.zip).
 The models should be in the directory `models` and the sequence of satellite images in the directory `data/NE-TXN`.
 The rest of images are not provided here due to space constraints, but they can be shared upon request.

+Run the notebooks in this order:
+1. Create_grid_MTS: loads a model and creates a collection of multivariate time series by embedding sequnces of tiles.
+2. Experiment_1: runs and plots the clustering of time series in differente ways, calculates qualitiy measures and explores the semantic provided by the clustering